FREQUENTLY ASKED QUESTIONS

 How long is the waiting list?

 We do not have a waiting list.
 Instead, once accepted into the program, you will be connected with a Poodle Rescue organization in your area.
 Each Poodle Rescue organization has its own questionnaire and application process.
 We will assist with this as best we can via Internet, e-mail and telephone.
 Many of the Poodle Rescue organizations charge a small fee for the Poodles ($250 to $500 is common).
 If you would prefer a Poodle puppy, we will put you in touch with a reputable breeder.
 We do not work with puppy mills or “backyard” breeders” as we wish for these beautiful animals to maintain the character, grace and intelligence of real Poodles rather than “mixes.”
-We generally do not work with half-breeds or questionable breeds and prefer to only work with purebred Poodles, as they are the best at this work from our forty-five (45+) years of personal experience doing this work.
+We generally do not work with half-breeds or questionable breeds and prefer to only work with purebred AKC Poodles, as they are the best at this work from our fifty-plus (50+) years of personal experience doing this work.
 Sugar Dogs International does NOT sell or give you a Poodle.
-You are responsible for securing the Poodle from a Rescue organization or from a reputable breeder that breeds AKC Poodles.
+You are responsible for securing the Poodle from a rescue organization or from a reputable breeder that breeds AKC Poodles.

 What do these diabetic alert dogs cost?

 Your charitable donation to Sugar Dogs International, Inc. creates a partnership whereby you are helping Sugar Dogs International, Inc. raise funds to continue its programs.
-You are not buying your Poodle from Sugar Dogs International, Inc.
+You are not buying your Poodle from Sugar Dogs International, Inc. as we do not breed or raise dogs.

 There are many more expenses in connection with having a Poodle as a diabetic alert dog: veterinarian’s expenses, grooming expenses, obedience classes, food, leashes, toys, etc. All are tax deductible as medical expenses of the diabetic as per IRS Publication 502 (2017).
 We recommend the Poodle Club of America to answer basic questions about Poodles. www.PoodleClubofAmerica.org.